rachelkelly/gitx/README.md

 This is a readme.
-We are practicing git.
-Conflicts will arise.
+La La La  Conflicts will arise.
+Totally changing this README...